jaeyk/comp_thinking_social_science/docs/01_intro.md

 ### Header 3
 ```

-- Use these section headings to indicate workflow.
+- Use these section headers to indicate workflow.

 ```r